towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   By default, a clut of 256 slots with \(R,G,B\) values is used, but you can provide the optional 'clutSize' parameter to use clut's with more slots.
-The maximum number depends on your GPU, but 2048 are typically supported even on very low\-end cards.
+The maximum number depends on your GPU, but 2048 are typically supported even on very low-end cards.

   If you set 'highprecision' to 1, the clut will resolve values at more than 8 bit per color channel on modern hardware.
 This usually only